thoth-tech/doubtfire-astro/src/content/docs/frontend/tutor-times/tutor-times-design.md

 #### 3.1.1 Tracking Marking Time

-1. Tutors log in to OnTrack.
+1. Tutor logs into OnTrack.
-2. Tutor navigates to the Task Inbox.
-3. Timer auto-starts.
-4. Timer auto-pauses after 12 mins of inactivity.
-5. Tutors can manually resume the timer from tutor-times page.
+2. When a task is opened for marking, the timer auto-starts.
+3. If no activity is detected (no mouse movement, no key presses, no tab visibility, no scroll, no clicks) for 10 minutes, the timer auto-pauses.
+4. When the tutor resumes activity, the timer auto-resumes.
-6. Tutors can view their aggregated stats on the Analytics page.
+5. Tutor can view time spent in the Marking Time page.

 ### 3.2 Accessibility